Reza-Aziz/Reza-Aziz/README.md

 - 🌟 Enthusiast in **front-end development** currently deepening my expertise.

-- 💡 Passionate about learning new things in the
+- 💡 Passionate about learning new things in the tech world

 <div align="left">
 <h4>Connect with me:</h4>